 Following up with my eating healthy at Disney post is a second one . . . eating healthy in Las Vegas.
 Health and Las Vegas seem a bit opposite, don’t they?
 Well, they don’t have to be!

 Every year, we take an annual “grown-up” trip to Las Vegas with friends.
 A week of absolutely no responsibility.
 However, I’ve learned that if I want to enjoy the whole week I do have to be careful about taking care of myself – lots of walking (we averaged over 20,000 steps a day!) and eating the best that I can while still enjoying a bit of decadence.

 My top tips for eating healthy in Las Vegas:

 1. Start with a decent breakfast.
-There are several reasons for this – first if you eat well early in the day you will set yourself up for making better choices AND it’s always an easy time to find fairly good food.
+There are several reasons for this – first, if you eat well early in the day you will set yourself up for making better choices AND it’s always an easy time to find fairly good food.
 When in Las Vegas, I typically have one of two breakfasts.
-The first is a simple oatmeal with fruit and coffee.
-Easy, inexpensive, full of fiber and very filling.
+The first is simple oatmeal with fruit and coffee.
+Easy, inexpensive, full of fiber, and very filling.
 The second would be a buffet.
 (Wait a minute – I thought we were talking healthy).
 Hear me out.
 A breakfast buffet is a terrific way to get a lot of veggies into your diet – which can be hard to find while traveling.
 I always get a veggie omelet loaded up with extra spinach and very light on the cheese.
 Add a side of fruit and you are good to go!